 The Apology was not an expression of personal responsibility or guilt by individual Australians.
 It was provided by the Australian Government in recognition of policies of past governments.
-Similarly, the former Australian Government apologised to Vietnam veterans for the policies of previous governments.
+Similarly in 2006, the Australian Government apologised to Vietnam veterans for the policies of previous governments that led to their mistreatment when they returned from war.
 No individual Australian was asked to take personal responsibility for actions of past governments.
 Saying sorry was about acknowledging the pain and suffering of the individuals, their families and communities.